Boost Your Website with the 13 Best SEO Tips for eCommerce

 - Make sure that all your commercials on the page don't affect the mobile version.

 Blogging is a proven way to get more traffic to your online store.
 While starting a blog for a new brand can be daunting, it can have long-term benefits.
 For example, your blog might rank for various keywords related to the products you sell and your industry.
-Your blog will then be used as a tool to drive product page views, increasing sales opportunities.
+Your blog will then be used to drive product page views, increasing sales opportunities.

 While getting backlinks individually or organically is more difficult, there is a linking exercise you can do that can directly impact your eCommerce SEO.
 This practice is internal linking.